Inside a Small Business - Insights from Donna on her birthday!!

 What is one of your favorite things about owning a company?

 The privilege of employing others.
-It is such a privilege to employ people and provide a safe place for them work.
-I love knowing that each blanket that is sold is not only helping someone with their anxiety and sleep but that the person making that blanket is making a living wage and improving their lives.
+It is such a privilege to employ people and provide a safe place for work.
+I love knowing that each blanket that is sold is not only helping someone with sleep better but that the person making that blanket is making a living wage and improving their lives.

 Donna Durham, MMFT